testersakage/mineclonia-jtest/API.md

   If you don't do this, anvils will fail at properly restoring the description when their custom name gets cleared at an anvil.
 See `mcl_banners` for an example.
+* `_mcl_burntime`: _number_ that determines, in ticks, the amount of time an item burns when used in furnaces, blast furnaces and smokers.
+Examples can be found in `mcl_core/craftitems.lua`.
+* `_mcl_cooking_output`: _string_ that determines the burning result of an item when used in furnaces, blast furnaces and smokers.
+Examples can be found in `mcl_mobitems`.
+* `_mcl_fuel_replacements`: _table_ containing replacements for items used as fuel.
+  The only example in MCLA is the lava bucket, which when used as fuel leaves an empty bucket in its place.
+See `mcl_buckets/register.lua`.
+* `_mcl_cooking_replacements`: _table_ containing replacements for items used in burning.
+  The only example in MCLA is the wet sponge.
+When an empty bucket is left in the furnace's fuel slot while drying a wet sponge, it will be replaced by a bucket of water.
+  See `mcl_sponges`.
+* `_mcl_crafting_output`: _table_ used to eliminate the need to record recipes in simple shapes.
+  The currently supported shapes are `single`, when the item is used alone in any slot on the crafting grid (shapeless), `square2` for recipes with the square shape of two by two slots and `square3` for recipes with the square shape of three by three slots.
+Each of these shapes is a key in the `_mcl_crafting_output` table.
+The values ​​of these keys are tables which must contain the `output` key, a string with the crafting result depending on the format used.
+Each shape key can also contain a special key called `replacements`, a table which determines which items will be replaced after crafting.
+The most complete example of `_mcl_crafting_output` is the honey bottle, which has two simple shape recipes, both with replacements.
+See `mcl_honey`.
+Some simple recipes are no longer covered by this field due to the implementation of their APIs, as in the case of buttons and trapdoors.

 Tools can have these fields: